Piano Trio No.1 in F Major, Op.15 No.1

 Rubinstein was a prolific composer writing in nearly every genre.
 Chamber music figures prominently amongst his works.
 He wrote 10 string quartets, at least 5 piano trios, a string quintet and a string sextet as well as several instrumental sonatas.

 We reprinted the first edition with improvements.
-We were working from sheet music which is 150 years old.
+We were working form sheet music which is 150 years old.
 All sheet music this old is faded in places and often has water marks and the detritus of age, not to mention fingerings.
 We have spent many hours digitally cleaning, darkening, removing fingerings and correcting errors and have been able to create a very serviceable performance edition, however, it is not like a newly published work.
 The price, less than our generally very low prices, reflects this fact.